 Kings fine Cousins for tirade at Bee reporter

-Sacramento Kings forward DeMarcus Cousins, left, goes to the basket against Portland Trail Blazers' Meyers Leonard during the first quarter of an NBA basketball game Tuesday, Dec.
-20, 2016, in Sacramento, Calif. less Sacramento Kings forward DeMarcus Cousins, left, goes to the basket against Portland Trail Blazers' Meyers Leonard during the first quarter of an NBA basketball game Tuesday, Dec.
-20, 2016, in Sacramento, ... more SACRAMENTO, Calif.
+The Sacramento Kings have issued center DeMarcus Cousins a "substantial fine" for a recent altercation with a Sacramento Bee reporter Kings fine Cousins for tirade at Bee reporter The Sacramento Kings have issued center DeMarcus Cousins a "substantial fine" for a recent altercation with a Sacramento Bee reporter Check out this story on USATODAY.com: http://usat.ly/2idKNZT Sacramento Kings forward DeMarcus Cousins, left, goes to the basket against Portland Trail Blazers' Meyers Leonard during the first quarter of an NBA basketball game Tuesday, Dec.
+20, 2016, in Sacramento, Calif.
+SACRAMENTO, Calif.

 Add your comments below